Re-signed with the Falcons on March 14, 2013

 Played in 33 games in three seasons at California, catching 89 passes for 1,302 yards (14.6 avg.) with eight touchdowns.
 Also saw action in 82 career contests (16 starts) as a member of the Cal basketball squad, averaging 6.4 points and 4.3 rebounds per game.
 Flourished under the offense of then-Cal head coach Steve Mariucci as a junior in '96, playing in 12 games, catching 46 receptions for 699 yards (15.9 avg.) and five TDs, earning first-team All-America accolades.
 On the basketball court, he helped lead Cal to the "Sweet 16" of the NCAA Tournament, playing in 28 games (six starts), averaging 6.8 points and 4.5 rebounds per game.

 Lettered in both football and basketball at Huntington Beach High School in Huntington Beach, California.
 Caught 62 passes for 945 yards and 13 touchdowns as a senior, earning first-team All-America selection as a tight end and a linebacker.
 Orange County & Sunset League MVP in basketball as he averaged 26.0 ppg. and shot 65 percent from the field (234 of 365) in his final year.
 Was named the Co-Orange County High School Athlete of the Year along with Tiger Woods.
 Inducted into the Boys & Girls Club National Hall of Fame in Boston in May of 2006.
 Was named the "2004 NFL Good Guy" by The Sporting News for his charitable efforts.
 Authored a book for adolescents in 2005 entitled Catch & Connect, giving practical advice on growing up based on Tony's experiences.
 Formed the "Tony Gonzalez Foundation" in '98, which supports the Shadow Buddies program, as well as the Boys & Girls Clubs.
 Shadow Buddies are smiling dolls given to ill individuals, particularly children and the elderly.
 Developed the "Elite 88" program based on his touchdown catches to benefit the Shadow Buddies program in 2003.
 Introduced his "Books and Buddies" program in 2003, to help bridge the gap between teenagers and senior citizens.
 This program received the Presidential Volunteer Award in 2004.
 In recognition of his Hispanic heritage, paired with the Shadow Buddies Foundation to serve a holiday meal for 156 families from El Centro, Inc., a social service agency serving families in predominantly Hispanic neighborhoods in the Kansas City area.
 Each family received a $75 Price Chopper gift certificate and every child received a new toy.
 El Centro received new classroom materials and toys.
 Upgrades to the school included fresh paint, a new clothes dryer, as well as a full cleaning of the floors and windows.
 Named to Ingram's prestigious "40 Under 40" list, which annually honors Kansas City's most influential and accomplished leaders under 40 years of age, becoming the youngest individual ever named to that list.
 Named the 2000 Boys and Girls Clubs of Greater Kansas City "Role Model of the Year" as selected by the children.
 A communications major.
 Full name: Anthony Gonzalez.
 Gonzalez and his wife, Tobie, have one daughter, Malia (1).
-Gonzalez also has a son, Nikko (7).
+Gonzalez also has two sons, Nikko (7) and River (2).